Clinical Psychology Training

 The information and tables below are updated by September 1 of each year.

 The Howard University Counseling Service (HUCS) Doctoral Internship in Health Service Psychology uses a practitioner-scholar model to prepare interns to be well-rounded, entry-level psychologists with special competencies in working with diverse populations.
 A minimum of 400 intervention hours is required of applicants.
-Also, a background in psychological assessment is preferred; given the required rotation in assessment at DC Superior Court Child Guidance Clinic.
+Also, a background in psychological assessment is preferred; given the required rotation in assessments in D.C.
+Public Charter Schools.

 Interns complete one full year of specialized training in the substantive area of clinical/counseling psychology.
 A degree of self-disclosure during supervision and training seminars is expected as part of the learning process.
 The workload is as follows: